wilsonCernWq/TinyVolumeRenderer/projects/slice/README.md

 ## What resources you used ##

-I wrote my program using GLFW.
-I implemented the algorithm based on the GPU Gem online.
+I used GLM and GLFW internally, I used their sample program to setup 3D textures in OpenGL.
+I implemented the algorithm based on the descriptions from GPU-Gem online.

 ## Any known bugs in your assignment ##